hanrick2000/blog/programming/pub/Keyboard Shortcuts for Developers.md

 | Cmd + =(-)                   | Faster(Slower)                      |
 | Cmd + Up(down)               | Volume up(down)                     |
 | Cmd+Option+P                 | Playlist                            |

+### Bonus
+- Use Search to quick find info instead of using the trackpad to scroll